machdyne/zucker/README.md

 Each byte in the framebuffer contains two pixels: XRGBXRGB.
 X is an unused bit.

 This uses 153600 bytes of the SRAM.
 The remaining SRAM is unused and available.

-Note: Graphics mode is currently disabled by default.

 ### Video Text